The Stark Naked Brief.

 All in all, it’s a hot mess.
 If a member of the government cannot respect due process for citizens and the law, how can she expect us to do the same for her?
 And more importantly, the bill she co-wrote?

-If only the wider public held the same disdain for racists as they did for censors.
+If only the wider public held the same disdain for censors as they did racists.
 Perhaps then we would rid ourselves of these paradoxically nannying and bullying representatives...

 First, I want to congratulate you on your research, which is first rate.